cawel/words-finder/README.md

 ## Description

-You can either scatter letters in a ramdom fashion on a 5x5 matrix or type in letters yourself.
-Then you click a button to find all the existing words on the matrix.
+You can either scatter letters in a ramdom fashion on the letters matrix or type in the letters yourself.
+Then you can click a button to find all the existing words in the letters matrix.

 If you hover on one of the words found, its letters will highlight in the matrix.

+The app finds all words of 3 to 6 letters.
+I wish I could do up to 7 letters, but it's too slow.
+Could you do it? :)

 ## Screenshot